 Necessary shoreline structures shall be sited and designed to avoid sensitive resources to the maximum extent feasible.
 Adverse coastal resource impacts shall be fully mitigated, including impacts on sand supply, beach area, public access (vertical access to the shore and horizontal access along the shore and blufftop) and recreational use (surfing, fishing, hiking, etc.), public trust lands and values, ecological function, water quality, shoreline aesthetics, and cultural resources.
+At a minimum, new shoreline structures shall: blend with the natural environment; avoid significant habitat areas; minimize encroachment/footprint; protect, and where feasible, provide public access; and control erosion from surface and groundwater flows.
 Mitigation options shall include consideration of providing equivalent new public access, recreation, habitat or other coastal resource in the vicinity of the project, or if such options are not feasible, proportional in-lieu fees that consider and reflect, to the maximum extent practicable, the full value of lost resources for the approved lifetime of the project.
 Any fees shall be deposited in an interest-bearing account held by the City of Pacifica for use within the city limits for mitigation of the specific impact identified in the project approval.
 This policy may be met through compliance with the City's Shoreline Mitigation Program (Hazard Policy 7)